TedYt/SlideMenuWithAPT/README.md

         }
     Note: If you are using the new Jack compiler with version 2.2.0 or newer you do not need the 'android-apt' plugin and can instead replace apt with annotationProcessor when declaring the compiler dependency.

+2. remove the title of the theme of Theme.AppCompat.Light.DarkActionBar, please set the following attribute:
+    <item name="windowActionBar">false</item>
+    <item name="windowNoTitle">true</item>
+Be carefull!
+The attributes are "windowActionBar"  and "windowNoTitle", not "android:windowActionBar" or "android:windowNoTitle"

+Attribute "windowNoTitle" will be used on SDK 23 or newer.